-You might be shocked to find what you’re paying on a mega-ship isn’t a lot different than what you would pay for sailing on a high-end Luxury Cruise ship.
+You might be shocked to find what you’re paying on a mega-ship isn’t a lot different than what you would pay for sailing on a high-end Ultra Luxury Cruise ship.
 Don’t be lured by the headline price of a cruise as you may be in for a shock when you get your final bill on the last day.
 All those drinks and extras soon add up.

 Pre and Post-Cruise Add-Ons

-Luxury lines also tend to have superb pre- and post-cruise land packages enabling you can make the most of your time away.
+Ultra Luxury lines also tend to have superb pre- and post-cruise land packages enabling you can make the most of your time away.
 Regent Seven Seas Cruises featured the Rocky Mountaineer train as a pre-cruise option from Banff to Vancouver and then picked up a cruise ship In Vancouver.
-We did this trip and it was stunning and very well organised with tour escorts all the way.
+We did this trip and it was stunning and very well organized with tour escorts all the way.

 Staterooms and Suites